orientechnologies/orientdb-docs/gettingstarted/demodb/queries/DemoDB-Queries-Friendship.md

 ## Example 6

+Among Santo's Friends, find the top 3 Customers that visited the highest number of Places:

 In the _Browse Tab_ of [Studio](../studio/README.md), using the query below, this is the obtained list of records (only few records are shown in the image below):

 ```sql